-WSU Graduate School provides a graduate student orientation each fall prior to the first day of classes; it is held on the Pullman campus and live-streamed to other WSU sites.
+WSU Graduate School provides a graduate student orientation each fall prior to the first day of classes call "Getting Connected" and held on the Pullman campus.
 Information is available on the Graduate School website: www.gradschool.wsu.edu.

-CHECKLIST and TIMELINE
+CHECKLIST

 1. Application for Admission for Fall Semester (no Spring admission)